instana/terraform-provider-instana/docs/resources/api_token.md

 * `can_configure_mobile_app_monitoring` - Optional - default false - enables permission to configure mobile app monitoring
 * `can_configure_users` - Optional - default false - enables permission to configure users
 * `can_install_new_agents` - Optional - default false - enables permission to install new agents
-* `can_see_usage_information` - Optional - default false - enables permission to see usage information
 * `can_configure_integrations` - Optional - default false - enables permission to configure integrations
 * `can_see_on_premise_license_information` - Optional - default false - enables permission to see on premise license information
 * `can_configure_custom_alerts` - Optional - default false - enables permission to configure custom alerts